neconeconyaa/bad-dudes-site/docs/acre-setup.md

 1. Open the `Connections` menu at the top left.
 2. Click on `Connect`
-3. Enter `oronar.net` in the server adddress field.
+3. Enter `oronar.net` in the server address field.
 4. Enter a nickname in the nickname field.
 5. Click the `Connect button.
 6. Click on your nickname in the server list and verify that you have an ACRE2 status in the right panel.